MicrosoftDocs/winui-api/microsoft.ui.xaml/window_settitlebar_1494775390.md

 <StaticResource x:Key="WindowCaptionForegroundDisabled" ResourceKey="SystemControlDisabledBaseMediumLowBrush" />
 ```

-The following snippet shows how to override the default values in application.xaml.
+This example shows how to override the default values in App.xaml.

 ```xaml
 <Application.Resources>